dotCMS/dotcms-utilities/mysql_to_postgres/README.md

 * Docker engine or Docker desktop

 Tested on OS X 12 and Debian 11.

+#### Debian 11 prep
 On Debian it is easiest to spin up a new VPS, run everything as root, and delete the VPS when complete.

-#### Debian 11 prep
 Run as root:
 ```
 curl -sSL https://get.docker.com | sh
 apt install -y python3-venv python3-pip git
 ```
 #### OS X prep
-- Install Docker Desktop
--- Increased memory and disk space in settings -> Resources
+- Install Docker Desktop, increase memory and disk space in settings -> Resources

 #### Fetch the tool
 `git clone https://github.com/dotCMS/dotcms-utilities.git`

-#### Option 1: Use vanilla python virtualenv
+#### Run the tool - Option 1: Use vanilla python virtualenv
 ```bash
 python3 -m venv mysqlmigrate
 source mysqlmigrate/bin/activate